 The Thermostat E also doesn’t support as many HVAC features as the Learning Thermostat (it only has six wire terminals on the back, as opposed to the Learning Thermostat’s 10), so if you have a complicated HVAC system in your home, you’ll probably need to spring for the higher cost model.

-Still, if all you’re looking to do is save energy and install a great looking thermostat, the Thermostat E has you covered – all at a good price.Learn More – Check Price on Amazon
+Still, if all you’re looking to do is save energy and install a great looking thermostat, the Thermostat E has you covered – all at a good price.Learn More & Buy Now at Amazon

 Ecobee is another strong contender for the “best smart thermostat award”.
 The Ecobee 4 doesn’t learn your behavior patterns like the Nest thermostats, but instead includes a separate room sensor that measures temperature and occupancy in key areas in your house to keep temperatures comfortable.
 (If you need more sensors you can purchase more in packs of two, though they’re a bit expensive.)